RuoyunLin/ruoyunlin.github.io/_posts/2019-07-21-surveymonkey-python-analysis.markdown

     plt.title(codebook.iloc[column_range[0], 0], fontsize=15)
     plt.legend(bbox_to_anchor=(1.05, 1), loc=2, borderaxespad=0.0, title="group")
     return plt.show()

 ```

 **Input:**

-*   Data: Name of the dataframe
+* data: Name of the dataframe
-*   Column_list: A list of columns for the multi-answer questions
+* column_range: A list of columns for the multi-answer questions
+* group_column_name: The name of the column to identify group in the string format

 **Output:**